 Master of Science (MSc) in Molecular Life Sciences

 Candidates must be holders of a Bachelor of Science in Biology or in a field considered to be equivalent awarded by a Swiss university.

-Another degree or academic title may be judged equivalent and give access to the Master’s degree course, with or without further conditions.
+Another degree awarded by a foreign university may be judged equivalent and give access to the Master’s degree course, with or without further conditions.

 Enrolment and final dates

 The degree course begins in the autumn semester only.

 Applications must be submitted to the Admissions Department before the deadline.

 Final enrolment date: 30 April.
 Candidates needing a visa to study in Switzerland: 28 February.

 Website of the Master

 This Master will provide high-level training in the theory and practice of the molecular life sciences, analytical and critical thinking, written and oral communication abilities, as well as teamwork, project and time management, and other transversal skills.